Alfresco/docs-alfresco/ags/latest/using/gs/automate-fileplan.md

 * All records without a record type placed in a category are associated with a specific record type
 * All incomplete records placed in a folder are completed
-* All records that are cut off in a folder have the event Case Closed completed
+* All records that are {% include tooltip.html word="cutoff" text="cut off" %} in a folder have the event Case Closed completed
-* All folders created in a specific category are added to a hold
+* All folders created in a specific category are added to a File Plan

 ## Defining rules for a category or folder